Brooklyn Letters consists of one occupational therapist: Dr. Neeha Patel works in Manhattan (please scroll down to read more about her work).

-Neeha s approach to therapy is holistic, drawing from evidenced based practice techniques, sensory integration theory, neurodevelopmental treatment approach, family-centered care, and a play based approach.
+Neeha’s approach to therapy is holistic, drawing from evidenced-based practice techniques, sensory integration theory, neurodevelopmental treatment approach, family-centered care, and a play-based approach.
 Neeha offers individual Occupational Therapy assessment and direct services in Manhattan in either clinic, home, or schools.
 OT can address a wide range of needs including: gross motor/coordination issues, sensory processing and modulation, fine motor development, handwriting, self-care skills, social skills, feeding as related to sensory difficulties, and other activities of daily living.
-Consultation to parents and classroom teachers is also available, as well as group based intervention.
+Consultation with parents and classroom teachers is also available, as well as group-based intervention.

 LOCATION: Clinic, home, school, or community visits in Manhattan; Clinic visits in Manhattan at Columbus Circle.